Rachel E. Sherman, MD, MPH, FACP - Founder

 • Washington Univ. in St. Louis, AB, Mathematics, 1975 – 1979

-For more information, including Dr. Sherman’s substantial publications list, see her CV here
+For more information, including Dr. Sherman’s impactful publications list, see her CV here